TECH3015/lectures/readme.md

 ## TO DO:

-- [ ] complete the outline for lectures 17-21
-- [ ] move CTEC3905 styles here and
+- [ ] move CTEC3905 styles here
 - [ ] change TECH3015 slide bg colour
+- [ ] extend CSS 'crammed' and 'smalltext' to 'ol' tags
+- [x] complete the outline for lectures 17-21
 - [x] remove and redirect demo code "layout-rwd.html" and "layout.html" to front-end-materials orgnisation
 - [x] check through previous lectures after the recent stylesheet update